cprofitt/beginning-python/README.md

-# This repository will be used to teach students compture science using Python.
+# This repository will be used to teach students computer science using Python.